October 19, 2024

 Lowa Innox Pro GTX Mid Review: new hybrid

-The Lowa Innox Pro is a relatively new boot that Lowa bills as a "game changer" for the brand because it blends the comfort and weight savings of a sneaker with the support of a hiking boot.
-This light hiking boot or "fast-packing" boot is a big departure for Lowa, a good brand for brawny hiking and backpacking boots.
-Is the Innox Pro an option for lightweight fans who normally would not buy Lowa?
-Will Lowa fans like this new hiking boot-sneaker hybrid?
-Is it legit?
-Is it worth the cost?
-My Lowa Innox Pro GTX Mid review dives into the support, weight, comfort, fit, waterproofing, traction, and more to help hikers figure out if it's a good choice for their feet, their budget, and their hikes.
+The LOWA Innox Pro is a relatively new boot that LOWA bills as a "game changer" for the brand because it blends the comfort and weight savings of a sneaker with the support of a hiking boot.
+This "fast-packing" boot is a big departure for LOWA, a good brand for brawny hiking and backpacking boots.
+By all accounts, the Innox Pro is the brand's best lightweight hiking boot.
+So I was excited to pick up a pair and put my boots through the ringer over several day hikes in Pennsylvania.
+My LOWA Innox Pro GTX Mid review dives into the support, weight, comfort, fit, waterproofing, traction, and more to help you figure out if it's a good choice for your feet, your budget, and your hikes.

 men's Innox Pro